SwiftsNamesake/Cartesian/README.md

 =========
 Functions and types for working with three-dimensional coordinate systems.

-For now, all functions assume a coordinate system where right is +X, up is +Y and forwards is +Z.
+For now, all functions assume a coordinate system where right is +X, up is +Y and forwards is +Z, unless otherwise stated.

 Contributors
 ------------